henrymyers/ngImgCrop/README.md

 ### result-image-size

 *Optional*.
-Width/height of the result image (in pixels).
+Width/height of the result image (in pixels), or 'auto' to use the largest possible size without resizing the resulting image.
 Default: 200.

 ### result-image-format